google/cel-spec/doc/langdef.md

       string.(string) -> bool
     </td>
     <td>
-      matches the self argument against regular expression in first argument
+      Matches the self argument against regular expression in first argument.
+      Time cost proportional to the product of the sizes of the arguments.
     </td>
   </tr>
   <tr>